Make It Earth Day Every Day

 This Week in NWF History

-Did you get outside to celebrate Earth Day this year?
 Since the first Earth Day in 1970, the National Wildlife Federation has helped people get outside and connect with nature through regional events, cleanups, and public service announcements from familiar faces.

 - Become a Butterfly Hero and pledge to plant milkweed and other native plant species in your yard to help the declining pollinator populations.
 (You can also win a free trip to Walt Disney World if you pledge by June 1.)

 - Help a local school create and certify an educational Schoolyard Habitat for wildlife.
-The Federation has certified more than 5,000 schoolyard habitats that help nearly a million students learn about local wildlife, pollinators and plants.
+National Wildlife Federation has certified more than 5,000 schoolyard habitats that help nearly a million students learn about local wildlife, pollinators and plants.
 You can even help your whole community become a certified wildlife habitat.
 NWF has more than 150 cities, counties, and towns active in managing or becoming Community Wildlife Habitats.

 - Join the Great American Campout this year and make your local park, state park, tree house, backyard—or any of your other favorite outdoor spots—home for the night.
 The Great American Campout has helped more than 1 million people to get outdoors and strengthen our bond with nature.